Jennifer Lawrence: 2012–2015: Established actress

-Established actress and career fluctuations (2014–2019)

 Lawrence played Serena Pemberton in Susanne Bier's depression-era drama Serena (2014), based on the novel of the same name by Ron Rash.
 In the film, she and her husband George (played by Bradley Cooper) become involved in criminal activities after realizing that they cannot bear children.
 The project was filmed in 2012, and was released in 2014 to poor reviews.
 Lawrence then reprised the role of Mystique in X-Men: Days of Future Past, which served as a sequel to both X-Men: The Last Stand (2006) and X-Men: First Class (2011).
 The film received positive reviews and grossed $748.1 million worldwide, becoming the highest-grossing film in the X-Men series to that point.
 Justin Chang of Variety praised her look in the film but thought she had little to do but "glower, snarl and let the f/x artists do their thing".

 Lawrence's next two releases were the final installments of The Hunger Games film series, Mockingjay – Part 1 (2014) and Part 2 (2015).
 For the soundtrack of the former film, she recorded the song "The Hanging Tree", which charted on multiple international singles charts.
+While filming a scene in a tunnel for Part 2, a fog machine malfunctioned and released an excessive amount of fog, nearly suffocating Lawrence.
+She was carried out by a rescue crew.
 In a review of the final installment in the series, Manohla Dargis of The New York Times drew similarities between Everdeen's journey as a rebel leader and Lawrence's rise to stardom, stating that the actress "now inhabits the role as effortlessly as breathing, partly because, like all great stars, she seems to be playing a version of her 'real' self."
 Both films grossed over $650 million worldwide.

 Lawrence worked with David O. Russell for the third time on the biopic Joy (2015), in which she played the eponymous character, a troubled single mother who becomes a successful businesswoman after inventing the Miracle Mop.
 During production in Boston, the press reported on a disagreement between Lawrence and Russell that resulted in a "screaming match".
 She said their friendship made it easier for them to disagree, because people fight when they really love each other.
 The film was not as well-received as their previous collaborations, but Lawrence's performance was unanimously praised; critic Richard Roeper found it to be her best work since Winter's Bone, terming it "a wonderfully layered performance that carries the film through its rough spots and sometime dubious detours."
 She won her third Golden Globe for it, and was nominated for another Academy Award for Best Actress, becoming the youngest actor in history to accrue four Oscar nominations.